orenr2301/devone/README.md

 ## Design
 \\
- lets talk about  Design First
+ let's talk about  Design First

 We Need to perform the following: